-Some electrical errors cannot be fixed by modifying a small number of wires, and a more aggressive technique is required.
-We observe that our SafeResynth technique described in [10] can find alternative sources to generate a signal using an additional cell.
-Furthermore, this technique does not perturb existing cells.
-Therefore, we adapt SafeResynth to fix electrical errors as follows.
+Some electrical errors cannot be fixed by perturbing a few wires.
+For such errors, we need a more aggressive technique.
+We observe that the SafeResynth technique described in [10] can find alternative sources to generate a signal using an additional cell.
+Furthermore, their technique does not perturb existing cells.
+Therefore, we adapt SafeResynth to fix electrical errors, and it works as follows.

 Assume that the error is caused by wire w or the cell g that drives w.
 We first use SafeResynth to find an alternative way to generate the same signal that drives w.
-In this work, however, we only rely on the spare cells that are embedded into the design but not connected to other cells.
-Therefore, we do not need to insert new cells, which would be impossible to implement with metal fix.
-Next, we drive a portion or all of w's fanouts using the new cell.
-Since a different cell can also be used to drive w, we can change the electrical characteristics of both g and w in order to fix the error.
+In our work, however, we only rely on the so-called "space cells" that are embedded into the design but not connected to other cells.
+Therefore we do not need to insert new cells, which would be impossible to implement with metal fix.
+Next, we disconnect w from g and use the new cell to drive w.
+Since a different cell will be used to drive w, we can change the electrical characteristics of both g and w and potentially fix the error.
 Note that SafeResynth subsumes cell relocation; therefore, it can also find layout transformations involving replacements of cells.